Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation: Background

 \section{Background}

 To construct the GBI posterior, the likelihood, $p(\bx_o|\btheta)$, is replaced by a `generalized likelihood function', \(L(\btheta;\bx_o)\), which does not need to be a probabilistic model of the data-generating process, as long as it can be evaluated for any pair of \(\btheta\) and \(\bx_o\).
-Following the convention in \citet{bissiri2016general}, we define \(L(\btheta;\bx_o)\equiv e^{-\beta \ell(\btheta;\bx_o)}\), where \(\ell(\btheta;\bx_o)\) is a cost function that encodes the quality of \(\btheta\) relative to an observation \(\bx_o\), and \(\beta\) is a scalar inverse temperature hyperparameter that controls how much the posterior weighs the cost relative to the prior.
+Following the convention in Bissiri et al.~\citep{bissiri2016general}, we define \(L(\btheta;\bx_o)\equiv e^{-\beta \ell(\btheta;\bx_o)}\), where \(\ell(\btheta;\bx_o)\) is a cost function that encodes the quality of \(\btheta\) relative to an observation \(\bx_o\), and \(\beta\) is a scalar inverse temperature hyperparameter that controls how much the posterior weighs the cost relative to the prior.
 Thus, the GBI posterior can be written as

-As noted previously \citep{bissiri2016general}, if we define \(\ell(\btheta;\bx_o) \equiv -\log p(\bx_o|\btheta\)) (i.e., self-information) and \(\beta=1\), then we recover standard Bayesian inference.
+As noted previously \citep{bissiri2016general}, if we define \(\ell(\btheta;\bx_o) \equiv -\log p(\bx_o|\btheta\)) (i.e., self-information) and \(\beta=1\), then we recover the standard Bayesian posterior, and "tempered" or "power" posterior for $\beta\neq1$ \citep{marinari1992tempering, friel2008power}.
 The advantage of GBI is that, instead of adhering strictly to the (implicit) likelihood, the user is allowed to choose arbitrary cost functions to rate the goodness of \(\btheta\) relative to an observation \(\bx_o\), which is particularly useful when the simulator is misspecified.
 Previous works have referred to \(\ell(\btheta;\bx_o)\) as risk function \citep{Jiang2008gibbs}, loss function \citep{bissiri2016general}, or (proper) scoring rules when they satisfy certain properties \citep{gneiting2007strictly, pacchiardi2021generalized} (further discussed in Section~\ref{sec:discussion:related_work}).
 Here we adopt `cost' to avoid overloading the terms `loss' and `score' in the deep learning context.